The Garden Grazer

 • Once onion is translucent, add garlic and taco seasoning.
 Stir and sauté for 2 minutes.

-• Reduce heat.
-Add cooked lentils (drained) and black beans (rinsed and drained).
-Mash mixture and stir to combine.
+• Reduce the heat to medium.
+Add the cooked lentils (drained) and black beans (rinsed and drained).
+Mash the mixture with a potato masher to desired consistency.

-• Add salsa and vegetable broth.
-Stir and heat for about 5 minutes.
-Add more vegetable broth as necessary to keep it a creamy, moist consistency.
-Taste and add more salt or seasoning if desired.
+• Add the salsa and vegetable broth.
+Stir and heat for about 7-8 minutes uncovered or until slightly thickened.
+(Add a splash more vegetable broth if needed for a moist texture.)
+Taste and add salt or seasoning if desired.

-• Spoon mixture into a tortilla with toppings of choice.
+• Spoon the mixture into warmed tortillas and finish with toppings of choice.

 Notes

-Canned lentils: If you're short on time, you can use two 15 oz. cans lentils instead of cooking your own.
+*Lentils: 1 cup dry lentils equals about 2.5 cups cooked.
+(If you're short on time, you can use two 15 oz. cans of lentils instead of cooking your own.)

-Other uses: The lentil & bean mixture is great on taco bowls, rice bowls, burritos, or nachos as well.
+Other uses: The lentil mixture is great on taco bowls, rice bowls, burritos, and nachos as well.

 Nutrition Per Serving (Estimate)